cap-js/print/README.md

 ## Support, Feedback, Contributing

 This project is open to feature requests/suggestions, bug reports, etc. via [GitHub issues](https://github.com/cap-js/print/issues).
-Contribution and feedback are encouraged and always welcome.
+Contributions and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Security / Disclosure

-If you find any bug that may be a security problem, please follow the instructions [in our security policy](https://github.com/cap-js/print/security/policy) on how to report it.
+If you find a bug that may be a security problem, please follow the instructions [in our security policy](https://github.com/cap-js/print/security/policy) on how to report it.
 Please do not create GitHub issues for security-related doubts or problems.

 ## Code of Conduct